oltodosel/interSubs/README.md

 Interactive subtitles for [mpv](https://github.com/mpv-player/mpv), that was made to help study languages.
 Easily tweaked and customizable.

 v.
-2.8 - Changelog at the bottom.
+2.9 - Changelog at the bottom.
 If Qt version doesn't work for you - use [Tk](https://github.com/oltodosel/interSubs/tree/master/Tk).
-It is abandoned, but still works.
+It was abandoned(2017), but maybe still works.

 ![z 00_00_5 75-00_00_19 96](https://user-images.githubusercontent.com/10230453/38359595-7f56acc0-38d1-11e8-9a65-257466a44e08.gif)

-* Supported dictionaries:
+* Supported dictionaries for words:
 	* https://dict.cc/
 	* https://pons.com/
 	* http://reverso.net/